 Do I have to pay for parking?

 No!
 It is free to park on campus as long as you have a parking permit through the Security & Safety office.
-You can apply for a parking permit here.
+Please register for a parking permit online here.
+Instructions for requesting a parking permit can be found here.

 Should I plan to get to campus early for classes?